umidkayumov/umidkayumov/README.md

 - 👋 Hi, I’m Umid Kayumov
 - 👀 I’m interested in Footbal, Coding, Marketing
-- 🌱 I’m currently learning Vue.js
+- 🌱 Currently I'm looking for a job
 - 📫 How to reach me umidjonkayumov2000@gmail.com